MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 To review the history of this feature in the Chromium open-source project, navigate to Issues [1149832][CR1149832] and [1170656][CR1170656].

-### New network conditions button with options to configure Content-Encodings
+### New options to configure Content-Encodings in the Network conditions tool

 In the **Network** tool, a new **More network conditions...** button next to the **Throttling** dropdown menu.
 To open the **Network conditions** tool, choose the **More network conditions...** button.
 To test if server responses are encoded correctly for browsers that don't support gzip, brotli, or another future `Content-Encoding`, complete the following actions.